EnterpriseDB/edb-postgres-for-kubernetes-charts/README.md

 Once it is ready, you can verify that you can deploy the sample cluster suggested by the helm chart.

-### Deploying EDB Postgres for Kubernetes operator (PG4K) from a private registry
+### Deploying EDB Postgres for Kubernetes (PG4K) operator from EDB's private registry

-By default, PG4K will be deployed using [Quay.io](https://quay.io/repository/enterprisedb/cloud-native-postgresql) images which can be downloaded without a pullSecret but will require a [license key](https://www.enterprisedb.com/docs/postgres_for_kubernetes/latest/license_keys/).
+By default, PG4K will be deployed using [images publicly hosted on Quay.io](https://quay.io/repository/enterprisedb/cloud-native-postgresql), without a `pullSecret` but requiring a [license key](https://www.enterprisedb.com/docs/postgres_for_kubernetes/latest/license_keys/).

-The operator and operand images necessary for PG4K may also be pulled from `k8s_enterprise` or `k8s_standard` repositories of `docker.enterprisedb.com`, available with an EDB subscription plan.
+Additionally, both the operator and the operand images required by PG4K may be pulled from the `k8s_enterprise` or `k8s_standard` repositories at `docker.enterprisedb.com`, available with an EDB subscription plan.

-To do that, you need to configure the chart to pull images from a private registry (this similarly works in case you want to host the operator images in your own private registry).
+To do that, you need to configure the chart to pull images from a private registry (this works similarly in case you want to host the operator images in your own private registry).

 For example, to deploy via the `k8s_enterprise` repository: